Le-foucheur/Typst-VarTable/0.1.0/documentation.typ

 === 2.2.2 Variation table

-as for sign array, we'll call them variation array \
+As for sign array, we'll call them variation array \
 our sign array must be contain as many as there are elements in your domain parameter.

 ==== 2.2.2.1 A classical variation array

-an variation array must be contain couple with in first position, the position; and in second position, whatever you want as long as it's of the content type.\
+An variation array must be contain couple with in first position, the position; and in second position, whatever you want as long as it's of the content type.\
 \
-the position can be :```typ top, center``` or ```typ bottom```, but no other type of alignment
+The position can be :```typ top, center``` or ```typ bottom```, but no other type of alignment

 *Example :*
 #rect(fill: luma(95%), radius: 10pt, width: 16.5cm)[